Requirement of Valuation Report from RV & MB

-Valuation of shares refers to the process of determining the fair value of a company's equity or stock.
-This value represents the estimated worth of the business per share, based on various quantitative and qualitative factors.
-In simple terms, it tells us what a single share of the company is truly worth.
-This process plays an important role for investors, analysts, businesses, and regulatory authorities in taking informed decisions regarding investment, mergers, financial reporting, and taxation.
-The fair price of a share is the balance point where supply meets demand, neither overvalued nor undervalued.
-Achieving this equilibrium requires careful consideration of available financial data, market conditions, and the company's performance.
+Valuation of shares refers to the process of determining the "fair value" of a company's equity share capital or other securities and the fair value represents the estimated worth of the business per share, based on various quantitative and qualitative factors.
+In simple terms, it tells us what a single share of the company is truly worth, the process plays an important role for investors including foreign Investors for FDI, analysts, businesses, and regulatory authorities in taking informed decisions regarding investment, mergers, financial reporting, and taxation.

 Why Share Valuation Matters?

-• Facilitating Investment Decisions: Investors use share valuation to assess whether a stock is overpriced, underpriced, or fairly priced.
+Facilitating Investment Decisions: Investors use share valuation to assess whether a stock is overpriced, underpriced, or fairly priced.
 This helps them decide whether to invest, hold, or sell their shares based on the company’s intrinsic worth.

-• Supporting Mergers and Acquisitions (M&A): In M&A deals, valuation of shares ensures that the involved parties agree on a fair exchange ratio.
+Supporting Mergers and Acquisitions (M&A): In M&A deals, valuation of shares ensures that the involved parties agree on a fair exchange ratio.
 It allows for the accurate pricing of shares to ensure an equitable transaction.

-• Ensuring Accurate Financial Reporting: Valuation impacts the company’s balance sheet and financial disclosures.
+For Accurate Financial Reporting: Valuation impacts the company’s balance sheet and financial disclosures.
 It ensures transparency in showing the fair market value of assets and equity for compliance with accounting standards.

-• Enhancing Investor Relations: Companies with transparent and strong valuation practices build trust among investors.
+Improve Investor Relations: Companies with transparent and strong valuation practices build trust among investors.
 It improves communication and provides assurance on financial health and growth potential.

-• Managing Risk Effectively: Correct valuation reveals both strengths and weaknesses in a company’s structure.
+Managing Risk Effectively: Correct valuation reveals both strengths and weaknesses in a company’s structure.
 It provides a clear picture for risk assessment and better decision-making.

 Various Methods of Valuation of Shares

-Different methods of valuation of shares is crucial to pick the right one for your purpose.
-Let us explain each in detail.
+Different methods of valuation of shares is must to pick the right one for your purpose.

-1. Net Asset Value (NAV) Method: This method is based on the company’s balance sheet and assesses the net worth of the business.
+Through this method is based on the company’s balance sheet and assesses the net worth of the business.
 It is suitable for capital-intensive industries or when a company is being liquidated, merged, or acquired.

 Here, Net Assets = Total Assets - Total Liabilities.